Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/bnkgsYKd124/0.jpg"
 alt="Blocks-based programming" width="400" height="300" border="2" /></a>

-The help of these modes of programming with the educational materials is available at the following link: https://seconlearning.com/smartlabsuniminuto/doku.php

 ## 1.1 Programming modes
 Searching to expand the scope of students that could use our laboratory, we developed two programming modes (text-based, block-based).
 Please, click on the images to see the videos on YouTube.